 The HOME Program supports affordable housing development.
 HOME projects that provide new units is preferred, however rehab of existing rental units is eligible, as is acquisition of existing rental units.
 Projects may include set aside units for homeless, seniors, and special needs populations.
 Tenant based rental assistance will be provided by HOME ARP funds to one or more organizations to assist low- and moderate-income renters who qualify.
 CDBG also contributes to rehab of existing units through the Single-Family Rehab Program.
 Estimated numbers of households will be updated prior to submission of the 2024 Annual Action Plan to HUD.
+ESG funding will be used to serve the housing needs of homeless individuals.

 One Year Goals for the Number of Households to be Supported

-Homeless 0
+Homeless 375

 Non-Homeless 0

 Special-Needs 0

-Total 0
+Total 375

-Table 9 - One Year Goals for Affordable Housing by Support Requirement
+Table 7 - One Year Goals for Affordable Housing by Support Requirement

-One Year Goals for the Number of Households Sup ported Through
+One Year Goals for the Number of Households Supported Through

 Rental Assistance 0

 The Production of New Units 10

 Rehab of Existing Units 0

 Acquisition of Existing Units 0

-Total 0
+Total 10

-Table 10 - One Year Goals for Affordable Housing by Support Type
+Table 8 - One Year Goals for Affordable Housing by Support Type

-Applicants for CDBG and HOME will provide details on their development applications to inform CHHS, and then CHHS will set goals for households to be supported.
+Applicants for the Affordable Housing Program will provide details on their development applications to inform the CHHS, and then the CHHS will set goals for households to be supported.